 There is a growing concern amongst legal experts* that the change in the rules about witnessing Wills could lead to more Wills being contested.
 The concern is that Wills witnessed remotely are more likely to be made by people who are elderly or vulnerable.
 There could also be a greater opportunity for fraud.

 There is almost inevitably going to be a delay between the Testator signing their Will and the witnesses signing.
 That leaves opportunity for a forged Will to be slipped in.
 How can the witnesses be really sure the Will they sign is the one the testator signed?
 Where there is room for doubt there is room for suspicion.

 The risks created by witnessing Wills by video could be substantial.
 Families could lose an entire inheritance and/or suffer stress and heartache if a Will is challenged.
 The Government has included a time limit of two years for the relaxation of the witnessing rules.
 Unfortunately, that is long enough for a lot of Wills to be witnessed by video.

 During the lockdown, many solicitors have been helping clients to complete their Wills the conventional way, without resorting to video witnessing.
-There are, however, increasing numbers of Will writing organisations that are now actively promoting witnessing by video to be mad permanent and not just as a solution to the Covid19 restrictions.
-This might be because they underestimate the risks but it could become part of the new ‘normal’ once the pandemic is over.
+There are, increasingly calls for witnessing by video to be mad permanent and not just as a solution to the Covid19 restrictions.
+This might underestimate the risks but it could become part of the new ‘normal’ once the pandemic is over.

 If you really feel there is no alternative for you other than witnessing via video then seriously consider making another Will as soon as you can when it is safe for you to do so.